Devdas (soundtrack): Background and development

 Ghoshal made her Bollywood playback singing debut through Devdas, with "Bairi Piya" being the first song she recorded.
-She first met Bhansali on 9 March 2000, while she participated for a contest from a children's episode of the musical game show Sa Re Ga Ma Pa.
+She first met Bhansali on 9 March 2000, while she participated in a contest from a children's episode of the musical game show Sa Re Ga Ma Pa.
 He was impressed by Ghoshal after she won the contest, asking her to move to Mumbai so she could pursue her playback career; she subsequently moved with her family from Kota, Rajasthan.
 Both Darbar and Bhansali offered Ghoshal the opportunity to be the voice of Rai Bachchan's character Paro; according to them, her voice had the innocence needed for the character.
 She said, "When I sang, I imagined myself to be Paro.
 Just like Aishwarya.
 I tried to bring in the Paro's pain, confidence and innocence."
-Darbar suggested Bhansali to use Dixit's vocals for the song "Kaahe Chhed", although he was initially uncertain about Maharaj's opinion.
+Darbar suggested Bhansali use Dixit's vocals for the song "Kaahe Chhed", although he was initially uncertain about Maharaj's opinion.
 Each song—which all had to be mixed for eight or nine times each—was recorded in 10 days.
 Basants, dholaks, sarangis, sitars and tablas were used in the compositions.
 The development was completed after two years.